naa986/wp-paypal/wp-paypal/readme.txt

 * **shipping2** - The cost of shipping each additional unit of this item (e.g. shipping2="1.25")
 * **tax** - Transaction-based tax override variable (e.g. tax="2.99").
 * **locale** - The desired locale of the PayPal site (e.g. locale="GB").
 This feature is useful if you want to render the payment page in a specific language.
-* **return** - The URL to which the user will be redirected after the payment (e.g. return="http://example.com/thank-you").
+* **return** - The URL to which the user will be redirected after the payment (e.g. return="https://example.com/thank-you").
-* **cancel_return** - The URL to which PayPal will redirect the buyer if they cancel checkout before completing the payment (e.g. cancel_return="http://example.com/payment-canceled").
+* **cancel_return** - The URL to which PayPal will redirect the buyer if they cancel checkout before completing the payment (e.g. cancel_return="https://example.com/payment-canceled").
 * **no_shipping** - This parameter allows you to control whether or not to prompt buyers for a shipping address (e.g. no_shipping="1").
 Allowable values: 0 - Prompt for an address, but do not require one (This is set by default), 1 - Do not prompt for an address, 2 - Prompt for an address, and require one.
 * **undefined_quantity** - Allow buyers to specify the quantity of the item on the payment page (e.g. undefined_quantity="1").
 This option is only used with a Buy Now button.
 * **target** - This parameter allows you to open a PayPal button in a new window or tab (e.g. target="_blank").
+* **shopping_url** - This parameter allows you to customize the Continue Shopping URL for the View Cart button (e.g. shopping_url="https://example.com/shop").

 = PayPal Add to Cart Button/Shopping Cart Specific Parameters =